Manav9823/prototype_javascript/interview_prep.md

 In a typical React application, data is passed top-down (parent to child) via props, but such usage can be cumbersome for certain types of props (e.g. locale preference, UI theme) that are required by many components within an application.
 Context provides a way to share values like these between components without having to explicitly pass a prop through every level of the tree.

+# Ref forwarding
+In React, ref forwarding allows a parent component to pass a ref down to a child component, enabling direct manipulation of the child's DOM element or React component instance.

+`Why Use forwardRef?`
+1. Accessing child DOM elements (e.g., <input>, <button>).
+2. Passing refs through higher-order components (HOCs).
+3. Handling focus, animations, or measuring an element’s dimensions.

 # Error boundaries
 Error boundaries are a feature in React that allows you to catch JavaScript errors in the component tree, log those errors, and display a fallback UI instead of crashing the whole application.

+🎯 1.
+What Are Error Boundaries?
+🔹 In React, if an error occurs in a component, it crashes the entire app by default.
+🔹 Error Boundaries are special React components that catch JavaScript errors inside their child components and display a fallback UI instead of breaking the whole app.

+🔥 2.
+When Should You Use Error Boundaries?
+To catch errors in a specific part of the UI.
+To prevent an entire page from crashing.
+To log errors to an external service like Sentry.
+To provide a user-friendly fallback UI (e.g., "Something went wrong!
+Please try again.")

+Examples for Error Boundaries(https://chatgpt.com/c/67b30b9a-2558-8009-9c75-870781ea9deb)

 `Redux`